Anyonic-parity-time symmetry in complex-coupled lasers: Materials and Methods

-The right mirror serves as an output coupler to the detection arrangement.
-The measurement of the lasers' amplitudes and relative phase is carried out by using an interferometric apparatus, schematically depicted in figure S1 of the supplementary.
-On one arm of the interferometer, one laser is selected and expanded using a pinhole and a lens, to serve as a reference field.
-On the second arm, the laser field on the SLM is imaged by a 4f telescope.
-The light from both arms is then recombined on a CMOS detector with a small angle, resulting in interference fringes on top of each laser field. \Fig{fg1}(b) shows a typical interference image.
+\paragraph*{Detection arrangement} One mirror serves as an output coupler where light emerges and propagates to the detection arrangement.
+The measurement of the lasers' amplitudes and relative phase is carried out by using an interferometer, schematically depicted in figure S1 of the Supplementary.
+In one arm of the interferometer, one laser is selected and expanded using a pinhole and a lens, to serve as a reference field.
+In the second arm, the laser field on the SLM is imaged by a 4f telescope.
+The light from both arms is then recombined on a CMOS detector with a small angle, resulting in interference fringes on top of each laser field.
+Fig. 1(b) shows a typical interference image.
 Each data point is averaged over 10 measurements.